RustCrypto/hashes/README.md

 ```

 Note that crates in this repository have an enabled by default `std` feature.
-So if you plan to use the crate in `no_std` enviroments, don't forget to disable it:
+So if you plan to use the crate in `no_std` environments, don't forget to disable it:

 ```toml
 [dependencies]